Bicyclus anynana: Elder male preference

 In the squinting bush brown butterfly, there has been a peculiar trend in terms of the mating males: older males seem to have a distinct mating advantage.
 There are two leading theories on why this may be happening.
 First older males may be more aggressive in mating, simply because they have a much more limited time in which they can mate.
 Also there may be preferential treatment of older males by female butterflies.
 The older males must have some good genes, because they were able to survive for this long, so females choose to mate with them to pass on the good genes to their offspring.
 In addition to both of these hypotheses, older males were found to have much larger spermatophores, allowing their sperm to outcompete younger male butterflies.

 Inbreeding

 Squinting bush browns are one of the first instances of insects severely affected by inbreeding.
 There is a large drop in the number of eggs that hatch when the butterflies interbreed.
 In addition to this the number of adults born from inbreeding have a high probability of being crippled and having low fecundity.
+Even though B. anynana suffers from inbreeding depression when forcibly inbred it recovers within a few generation when allowed to breed freely.
+Adult females do not innately avoid or learn to avoid siblings during mate selection, implying that detection may not be critical to reproductive fitness.
+Inbreeding may persist in B anynana because the likelihood of encountering relatives is rare in nature; that is movement ecology may mask the deleterious effect of inbreeding and relax selection for active inbreeding avoidance behaviors.

+Sex Determination System

+Bush browns have a zygoticity based sex determination system.
+Females are heterozygotes (Z0) and homozygotes (ZZ) are male.
+Sex is determined by a single masculinising gene, BaMasc.
+However, males with two identical BaMasc alleles die as embryos, causing diversifying selection of the BaMasc alleles.
+In nature, this is rare, but it means captive populations are particularly susceptible to inbreeding depression.